nrkno/sofie-core/packages/documentation/docs/user-guide/installation/intro.md

 ### Blueprints

 Blueprints can be described as the logic that determines how a studio and show should interact with one another.
 They interpret the data coming in from the rundowns and transform them into a rich set of playable elements \(_Segments_, _Parts_, _AdLibs,_ etcetera\).
 The _Sofie Core_ has three main blueprint types, _System Blueprints_, _Studio Blueprints_, and _Showstyle Blueprints_.
-Installing _Sofie_ does not require you understand what these blueprints do, just that they are required for the _Core_ to work.
+Installing _Sofie_ does not require you understand what these blueprints do, just that they are required for the _Sofie Core_ to work.
 If you would like to gain a deeper understand of how _Blueprints_ work, please visit the [Under The Hood – Blueprints](../dictionary#blueprints) section.